-One in three Americans has $0 saved for retirement, found a recent GOBankingRates.com survey.
-There are various reasons why many Americans haven't made saving for a retirement a priority — "I have too many financial obligations" or "I don't make enough money to start saving" — but none of those reasons should be "because it's too hard."
+One in three Americans has no money saved for retirement, according to a recent GOBankingRates survey.
+Some Americans who haven't prioritized saving for retirement say it's because they have too many financial obligations or aren't making enough money to start saving.

 Ideally, you'll start doing this with your first paycheck.
 If 15 percent feels like a big number, start small and gradually increase the percentage over time.
 The more time you have to save, the more time the money has to accumulate and earn compound interest.

 Don't Miss: 15 Money Myths That Can Destroy Your Retirement

 Think of a 401k match as free money.
 Just keep in mind that you won't actually get to keep those contributions until you are fully vested in your employer's plan.

 The easiest and least painful way to start saving is to put your contributions on autopilot.
 Check with your employer to see if you can direct deposit a portion of your paycheck into a retirement savings account.

 4. In a Low Tax Bracket?
 Consider Investing in a Roth IRA

 Roth IRAs are smart retirement investment choices for young professionals who are in the beginning stages of their careers with lower salaries.